Skip to main content

 • you’ve been diagnosed with angina or had a heart attack at a young age, in which case your doctor may suspect you have FH.

-If someone in your family has been diagnosed with an inherited heart condition, your doctor may suggest that you have tests such as an ECG or echocardiogram.
+If someone in your family has been diagnosed with an inherited heart condition, your doctor may suggest that you have tests.
+These can include:

 When a family member is diagnosed with an inherited heart condition